10 Absolute Must Do's In Las Vegas For First Timers

 A few shows that we think are perfect for first-timers include:

 Awakening – The Wynn’s brand-new spectacular production features fantastical creatures, dazzling visuals, a compelling narrative, and a touch of lighthearted comedy.
+This is my all-time favorite show in Las Vegas right now — I’d watch it over and over again if I could.

 “O” at Bellagio: Another mesmerizing Cirque du Soleil show, “O” combines water, acrobatics, and theatrical performances to create a unique and romantic experience.